Sichuan Tibet Highway - Southern and Northern Routes

 Best Time to Go

 Regardless of the G317 Nothern Route or G318 Southern Route, the best time to travel through the Sichuan-Tibet Highway is from May to June and September to October.
 The Sichuan-Tibet line is one of the hottest tourist routes in summer due to its charming scenery and challenging conditions.
 If you travel in the rainy season like July and August, you need to arrange more time, due to occasional mudslides and landslides.
-No matter which route you choose, the Sichuan-Tibet Highway is the place worth visiting.
+No matter which route you choose, the Sichuan-Tibet Highway is a place worth visiting.

 There's no comparison between the Southern route and the Northern route, as different people have different preferences.
 If you just want to enjoy the landscape, you may choose the Southern route.
 If you want to feel the Buddhist atmosphere, you can choose the Northern route.
 The best way is to complete both routes so that you can experience the natural scenery and cultural customs.

 If you plan to visit Lhasa from Chengdu, it would come as an advantage if you avail of the services of a Travel Agency to Tibet.
 The agency will make your travel smoother and hassle-free.
 If you are looking for a Travel Tour Agency, you can reach us via phone call or email and we will make your travel from Chengdu to Lhasa the best travel experience of your life.